While I do think there is a niche for the mindless iPads, I still mostly agree with the spirit of this post:

 The ugly truth

-Even with this new hub (sold by some no-name Chinese brand) only one port is for charging your laptop, and the other two ports won’t provide power to your devices – they are data only.
+Even with this new hub (sold by some no-name Chinese brand on Alibaba) only one port is for charging your laptop, the other two ports won’t provide power to your devices – they are data only.

-So if you have a 13″ USB-C MBP, which only has two USB-C ports, you’ll sometimes find yourself using a super ugly combination of adapters and port multipliers.
+So if you have a 13″ USB-C MBP which only has two USB-C ports, you’ll sometimes find yourself using a combination of adapters and port multipliers.

 To add insult to injury, the USB-C ports on the MacBook Pro are notoriously problematic.
 There was too much space around the port in the first USB-C MBP model, and this meant that as USB-C cables move around, they caused the solder to break between the connector and the logic board.

 This seems to have been fixed in the 2019 MBP model, you can feel the USB-C port feels really snug as it goes into the port.
 Unfortunately, countless users are paying the price for Apple’s poor design decisions.

 There’s really no other way to describe this other than “Dongle Gate” because even now in 2020, there are still very few native USB-C devices you can buy (other than some external SSD based storage drives, and the USB-C based Yubikey).
 You still need dongles for everything.
 In fact the most popular USB-C devices on the market are adapters/dongles.
 The USB-C vision is taking way too long to materialize.

 I work in a workplace where Apple dominates in the hardware department.
 Nearly every person in the company has some type of Macbook laptop.
 The dongle issue is very prominent, and the collective pain is palpable throughout the organization.